-Out-of-Pocket Maximum (for those not enrolled in a Medicare Advantage Plan)
+Out-of-Pocket Maximum

 The maximum out-of-pocket limit under the primary plan is \$2,500 per person per calendar year, including the deductible, or \$2,750 including the deductible and one hospital co-payment.
 The office visit co-payment of \$25 for those in the managed care network does not accrue toward the out-of-pocket limit.